Nessi-datatool/nessi/test_data/README.md

 This is a Parquet file used for testing the Delta Lake and Parquet file handling capabilities of Nessi.dev.
 It contains sample data that is used by various tests to verify the correct functioning of data loading, schema inference, and data quality validation features.

+### Test Rules

+The `test_rules.yaml` file contains sample quality rules used for testing the quality rules functionality.
+These rules are loaded by the `TestYAMLLoader` function in the quality rules tests.

 ### rules/test_rules.yaml

 This YAML file contains sample validation rules used for testing the rule engine in Nessi.dev.
 It includes examples of regex, enum, length, and date format validation rules that are used by the test suite to verify the correct functioning of the rule validation system.